AmyWagarCinch/plotly-challenge/README.md

 4. I displayed the sample metadata, i.e., an individual's demographic information.

 5. I displayed each key-value pair from the metadata JSON object on the page.

-6. The plots are updated any time that a new sample is selected.
+6. The plots are updated any time a new sample is selected.